-The survey collects the data needed to produce statistics on the stocks of frozen and chilled meat held at establishments registered with the Canadian Food Inspection Agency.
+The survey collects the data needed to produce statistics on the stocks of frozen and chilled meats held at establishments registered with the Canadian Food Inspection Agency.

 This survey collects data from cold storage warehouses on stocks of frozen and chilled red meat.
-These data are used by agricultural industry analysts and producers as they make production and marketing decisions and by government analysts to monitor the livestock industry or develop agricultural policies in Canada.
+These data are used by agricultural industry analysts and producers as they make production and marketing decisions.
+Government analysts also use the data to monitor the livestock industry or develop agricultural policies in Canada.

 - Livestock and aquaculture